fabbricius/POV-Ray_Lessons/README.md

 [Lesson 6 on Youtube](https://youtu.be/K00Q_Zc_KrU?si=5dUj-BlhDQ8ZC7KL)
 This lesson is longer.
 You will create a jet engine the smart way, by repeating things.

-You will go from this basic shape:
+You will go from this basic torus:
 ![basic torus](screenshots/Felbrigg_lesson6_screen1.png)

-to this:
+to this super cool jet engine:
 ![engine](screenshots/Felbrigg_lesson6_screen2.png)
-isn't it cool ?
+Nice, isn't it ?

 The code can be found in [Felbrigg/lesson6](Felbrigg/lesson6).